Search files with the API

 "query": "basename:Gazelle NOT -isDirectory:true"

-Escaping special characters
+Escape special characters

 You can use special characters in your search, as long as they are escaped with a double backslash \\ beforehand.

-These special characters should be escaped:
+These special characters must be escaped:

-{ } / \
+{ } / \ ! space

 If your file path contains a backslash \, then it should be escaped by a single backslash, thus your query should have two backslashes \\.